Raythonic/watiba/README.md

 ## Asynchronous Spawning and Promises
 Shell commands can be executed asynchronously with a defined resolver callback block.
 The resolver is a callback block that follows the Watiba _spawn_ expression.
-The spawn feature is executed when a ```spawn args() `cmd`: resolver block``` code block is encountered.
+The spawn feature is executed when a ```spawn `cmd` args: resolver block``` code block is encountered.
 The resolver is passed the results in the promise object.
 (The promise structure contains the properties defined in "Results from Spawned Command" of this README.)
 The _spawn_ expression returns a _promise_ object that can be used by the outer code to check for resolution.
 The promise object is passed to the resolver in variable _promise_.
 The outer code can check its state with a call to _resolved()_ on the *returned* promise object.
 Output from the command is found in _promise.output_

 _Notes:_
 1. Arguments can be passed to the resolver by specifying a trailing variable name after the command.
 If the arguments